totaljs/components/j-DynamicValueList/readme.md

 ### AJAX usage

 If the `value` will be changed then the component performs `AJAX` call automatically.
+Server must response with `Array`.

 ```html
 <div data---="dynamicvaluelist__path.to.property__url:/users/?id={0};dirsource:GET /users/?search={0}"></div>